tahaShm/phone-price-prediction/README.md

-# ai-nlp-final
+# phone-price-prediction

-This is an nlp project containing these topics:
+This is a regression project containing these topics:

 - Onehot encoding
 - Data oversampling for balance